USF-HII/usf-hii.github.io/pages/labdata-standard.md

 ## Study Ingress Lifecycle

-- Provider transmits one or more Datafolders to their Provider Inbox (e.g. `/labdata/teddy/abc/_ftp/inbox/omics-transmission-2017-01-01`)
+- Provider transmits one or more Folders to their Provider Inbox (e.g. `/labdata/teddy/abc/_ftp/inbox/omics-transmission-2017-01-01`)
 - Provider communicates with the DCCA who adds an Ingress Request consisting of:
   - Study (e.g. `teddy`)
   - Provider ID (e.g. `abc`)
-  - Path to one or more Datafolders within the Provider Inbox (e.g. `omics-transmission-2017-01-01`)
+  - Path to one or more Folders within the Provider Inbox (e.g. `omics-transmission-2017-01-01`)
-  - New Bundle to ingress the Datafolders under (e.g. `Omics-WGS-1`)
+  - New Bundle to ingress the Folders under (e.g. `Omics-WGS-1`)
 - DCCA notifies DCCO of Ingress Request
 - DCCO reviews and executes Ingress Request
 - DCCO updates Ingress Log